Some algebraic surfaces with canonical map of degree 10, 12, 14: Constructions of the regular surfaces

-In this section, we present the constructions of the regular surfaces with $ d = 10, 14 $ listed in Theorem \ref{the theorem with d = 10 12 14}.
+In this section, we present the constructions of the regular surfaces with $ d = 10, 12, 14 $ listed in Theorem \ref{the theorem with d = 10 12 14}.
 We first construct a surface with $ d = 14 $ and $ q = 0 $ by using a $ \mathbb{Z}_2^3 $-cover of a del Pezzo surface of degree $ 7 $.
-To obtain a surface with $ d = 10 $ and $ q = 0 $, we impose two distinct triple points in the total branch locus and resolve the singularities.
+To obtain regular surfaces with $ d = 10, 12 $, we impose triple points in the total branch locus and resolve the singularities.